eddmann/eddmann.github.io/content/posts/2025/2025-07-22-my-first-pcb-design-prototyping-an-electronic-chessboard/index.md

 ### Key Goals for the First Board

 - **Test hall sensor through-PCB detection**: I needed to verify that the hall sensors could reliably detect magnetic pieces through the PCB material and determine their optimal positioning.
-- **Validate Neopixel LED placement and brightness**: I wanted to ensure the LEDs would be bright enough for clear visibility in various lighting conditions without interfering with the hall sensors.
+- **Validate WS2812 LED placement and brightness**: I wanted to ensure the LEDs would be bright enough for clear visibility in various lighting conditions without interfering with the hall sensors.
 - **Confirm MCU (ESP32-S3) configuration and power management**: I needed to verify the ESP32-S3 could handle multiple tasks simultaneously - reading sensors, controlling LEDs, managing game logic, handling the display, and running local chess engines.
 - **Explore button placement options**: I wanted to test different button positions for user interface elements like reset buttons, mode switches, and menu navigation.
 - **Break out pins for display exploration**: I added a pin header exposing all unused MCU pins to experiment with display options for the full chessboard.